darrenj/me/manager-readme.md

 I'm Darren, I've spent 25+ years in software engineering roles, some of which were hybrid software engineering and program management.
 Last 3 years at THG, then 20 years at Microsoft, Siemens, and various startups.
 I'm passionate about building durable software products that exceed end-users expectations.
 I live in Bath, Somerset.
 Married with 2 (grown up children) and 2 Cocker Spaniels.

-I've had the privilege of working on innovative, ground-breaking projects for organisations like THG, BBC, BMW, Coca Cola, Met Police, and Nationwide Building Society.
+I've had the privilege of working on innovative, ground-breaking projects for organisations like THG, BBC, BMW, Volvo, Coca Cola, Met Police, and Nationwide Building Society.
 I've led teams ranging from small squads to 200+ engineers, and I take pride in the careers I've helped accelerate along the way.

 I'm a hands-on technical leader who still loves diving into the code where appropriate, but I'm equally comfortable helping define the business strategy and deeply understanding the actual end user needs.
 I believe the best solutions come from understanding both the technical possibilities and the human problems we're trying to solve.